-Public data from PDE for the 2021-2022 school year indicates there are over 159,850 students with disabilities between the ages of 14 and 21 eligible for transition services in Pennsylvania.
+Public data from PDE for the 2021-2022 school year indicates there are over 159,850 students with disabilities between the ages of 14 and 22 eligible for transition services in Pennsylvania.
 According to PDE's regulations regarding Special Education Services and Programs, 22 Pa.
 Code Chapter 14, the minimum age for transition planning is 14.
 Transition services are activities provided by schools and/or outside agencies which prepare a student with a disability to move from school to post-school activities, including further education and employment.
 Research has shown that gaining paid work experience while still in high school is a strong predictor of whether a student with a disability will be employed after high school.

 OVR and OIT have collaborated to upgrade the Commonwealth Workforce Development System (CWDS) case management system for students.
-Also, the data capture points have been updated to better match what's being pulled for the Act 26 report, which, combined with recovery efforts from the pandemic, have led to significant increases in the data reported.
+This system captures data concerning the delivery of services to students with disabilities.
+These data capture points have been updated to better match what is being pulled for the Act 26 report, which, combined with recovery efforts from the pandemic, have led to significant increases in the data reported.
 Additional updates to CWDS are planned for system releases through 2024.